strackovski/dir-copy/readme.md

-# multi-backup (beta)
+# dirSnap

-Backup is a simple backup tool that creates snapshots of folders and transfers them to local and remote (S3) locations.
+A simple tool that creates snapshots of folders and transfers them to local and remote (S3) locations.

 It compresses all contents (first-level children) of the source directory and compresses all resulting archives to the master archive for easy transfer to preconfigured destinations.
 Only locally accessible (mountable) paths and Amazon S3 Buckets are supported as destinations.